norcross/example-cta-plugin/README.md

-# Squares 2016 Call To Action
+# Example Call To Action Plugin

-An example plugin for the 2016 SquaresConf
+An example plugin for the conference workshops.